An American Hero

 When César was ten years old, his family’s home was taken away from them because they did not have enough money.

 César’s family moved often.
-Moving did not bother César, or his sisters and brothers too much because their parents loved them and because they were always happy to be together as a family.
-César and his brothers and sisters in front of the family car
+Moving did not bother César or his siblings too much because they were always happy to be together as a family.

-Working on the farms was very difficult.
-Farm workers like the Chávez family would very long hours.
+Farm workers like the Chávez family would work long hours.
 They often had few bathrooms and little clean water to drink.
 Farm workers suffered a lot and they were not treated with respect or dignity.

-These farm workers are picking chili at Santa Maria in 1971.
-César’s family worked very hard on the farms, but they made very little money.
+César’s family worked hard on the farms, but they made little money.
 Everyone in the family had to work, even the children.
 To make things worse, sometimes the men in charge of the farm workers would cheat and steal money from the farm workers, including César’s family.
 These men would often run away so they would not get caught.

-César’s family had very little money and many times they did not have enough food to eat.
+Many times, César’s family did not have enough food to eat.
 César and his family never thought of themselves as being poor.
 César’s mother would often tell César and his brother Richard to find homeless and hungry men so she could cook them a meal.

 When César was a teenager, he and his older sister Rita would help other farm workers and neighbors by driving them to the hospital to see a doctor.
 Without César’s and his sister’s help, these people would have had a very difficult time getting a doctor’s help.